rudijs/meanr-full-stack/docs/installation.md

     berks
     berks install --path cookbooks

-The rest of our Dev Ops are command line operations, rather than type them out we'll use a utility Ruby script using [Thor](http://whatisthor.com/).
+The rest of our Dev Ops are command line operations, rather than type them out we'll use a utility/wrapper Ruby script using [Thor](http://whatisthor.com/).

 [Thor](http://whatisthor.com/) is a toolkit for building powerful command-line interfaces.